 7. Spelling

-Example question:
+Example questions:

-Please select the misspelled word
+Please select the wrongly spelled word

 C. seperate